kclay/rethink-scala/README.md

 Version
 -
+###0.4 - 08/09/13
+ - Fixed race conditions in connection pool
+ - Switched to using protobuf-java 2.4.1 due to compatibility issues with akka-cluster 2.2.0
+ - minor bug fixes
 ###0.3 - 07/28/13
  - A `com.rethinkscala.Schema` object can be created , this provides some helper methods to provide type-saftey for tables
  - The map representation of the query is returned as well if cased to `com.rethinkscala.net.Document` and is accessable by using a a `com.rethinkscala.net.DocPath`